Jeremy Davis

 Another point made in the documentation, is that these packages don't adjust the "copy local" flag when they're added to your solution.
 You may wish to change this property on your referenced DLLs manually where it's appropriate.

-Adjusting your build to use the new feed
+Adjusting your build to use the new feed url copied!

-So once you've added the right settings to Visual Studio / NuGet.config to be able to resolve theses packages, what do you need to do to a solution to make use of the feed?
+So once you've added the right settings to Visual Studio / `NuGet.config` to be able to resolve theses packages, what do you need to do to a solution to make use of the feed?
 Simple really: just remove your old references and add the new ones from Sitecore's feed.

 I've been using a sort-of-representative test project (see below) for my hosted build and unit test research recently.
 Modifying that to use the new feed involved the following changes: